 How to Buy Starlink Stock Before Its IPO

 In 2019, the first Starlink satellite fleet was launched into orbit.
-In 2024, the company is projected to generate $6.6 billion in revenue and is on pace for its first profitable year.

 The man behind it all — Elon Musk.

-While Starlink IPO rumors have been circulating, there is no clear indication it will happen soon.
-Still, there are ways for investors to buy Starlink stock in 2024, well before its IPO.
+Still, there are ways for investors to buy Starlink stock in 2025, well before its IPO.

 Can you buy Starlink stock?

-Starlink is still a subsidiary of SpaceX, which is a private company.
+Starlink is a subsidiary of SpaceX, which is a private company.
 There is no SpaceX or Starlink stock symbol and you can't buy it in your brokerage account.

-Right now, it's impossible for retail investors to buy Starlink stock before its IPO, but there are ways for both accredited investors and retail investors to invest in Starlink (via an investment in SpaceX, its parent company).
+It's impossible for retail investors to buy Starlink stock before its IPO, but there are ways for both accredited investors and retail investors to invest in Starlink (via an investment in SpaceX, its parent company).

 Here's how.

-How to buy Starlink stock in 2024
+How to buy Starlink stock in 2025

 If you're an accredited investor (individuals with an annual income of more than $200,000 or $300,000 for married couples, or a net worth exceeding $1,000,000 excluding your primary residence), check out the first section below.